Structure Over Scale: Learning Visual Reasoning from Pedagogical Video

-\textbf{Reinforcement Learning for VLM Fine-tuning.} Group Relative Policy Optimization (GRPO)~\cite{shao2024deepseekmath} has emerged as an efficient alternative to Proximal policy optimization (PPO) \cite{schulman2017proximal} for reasoning tasks, eliminating the value network while maintaining strong performance through group-relative advantage estimation.
-DeepSeek-R1~\cite{deepseek2025r1} demonstrated that GRPO with rule-based rewards achieves reasoning capabilities competitive with proprietary models on mathematical reasoning benchmarks.
-Recent work has successfully applied GRPO to vision-language tasks: VLM-R1~\cite{shen2025vlmr1} showed that GRPO fine-tuning achieves superior out-of-distribution generalization compared to SFT on visual reasoning tasks, while CrowdVLM-R1~\cite{liu2025crowdvlm} developed specialized reward functions for counting tasks in crowded scenes.
-These works primarily design reward models for mathematical reasoning or general-purpose instruction following.
+\textbf{Reinforcement Learning for VLM Fine-tuning.} Group Relative Policy Optimization (GRPO)~\cite{shao2024deepseekmath} has emerged as an efficient alternative to Proximal policy optimization (PPO) \cite{schulman2017proximal} for reasoning tasks: DeepSeek-R1~\cite{deepseek2025r1} demonstrated that GRPO with rule-based rewards achieves reasoning capabilities competitive with proprietary models.
+Recent work has successfully applied GRPO to vision-language tasks: VLM-R1~\cite{shen2025vlmr1} showed that GRPO fine-tuning achieves superior out-of-distribution generalization compared to SFT on visual reasoning tasks, while CrowdVLM-R1~\cite{wang2025crowdvlm} developed specialized reward functions for counting tasks in crowded scenes.
+These works primarily design reward models for general-purpose instruction following.
 In contrast, we apply GRPO to pedagogically-structured video content where the reward signal is implicit in the educational design, where ground-truth answers are directly in its structure.
 This eliminates the need for external reward model while providing clear correctness signals, creating a self-supervised RL training environment where the pedagogical content naturally defines the learning objectives.

-Our work is positioned at the intersection of these research directions: we address video-language model spatial reasoning failures by training on educational content that explicitly teaches spatial concepts through structured question-answer pairs.
-Unlike general instructional videos that show procedures, educational television is designed to teach reasoning through direct instruction, repetition, and scaffolded examples.
+Our work is positioned at the intersection of these research directions: we address video-language model spatial reasoning failures by training on content that explicitly teaches spatial concepts through structured question-answer pairs.
+Unlike general instructional videos that show only procedures, educational television teaches reasoning through direct instruction, repetition, and scaffolded examples.
 We leverage this pedagogical structure with GRPO fine-tuning, using the natural correctness signals from educational content as supervision without requiring manual annotation or reward engineering.